lilagents-team/firehouse-laywer-b/content/newsletters/January2018FINAL.md

 ---
-title: "Volume 16, Number One: Inside the Firehouse - Legal News and Updates"
+title: "Employee Diversity Promotion and ADA Website Accessibility Compliance"
 date: 2018-01-01
 description: "The newsletter covers various legal updates including promoting employee diversity with the Public Agency Quinn, a ruling on free speech in fire departments, a safety bill allowing employers to self-report safety violations, ADA compliance regarding website accessibility, and employer-friendly rulings from the NLRB."
 summary: "The newsletter covers various legal updates including promoting employee diversity with the Public Agency Quinn, a ruling on free speech in fire departments, a safety bill allowing employers to self-report safety violations, ADA compliance regarding website accessibility, and employer-friendly rulings from the NLRB."